getgrav/grav-learn/pages/01.basics/03.installation/docs.md

 We plan on providing an improved update solution including **automatic updates** via the upcoming **Admin Panel** plugin - as well as updating via the [Grav CLI Application][grav-cli].
 Until then, you should download the [Update Package][update] from our [Downloads section][downloads].

-You can extract the update package over the top of your existing Grav installation and it will copy over any updates in the `core system folder` as well as any library updates in the `vendor folder`.
+You can extract the update package over the top of your existing Grav installation and it will copy over any updates in the `core system folder`.

+After having copied over the files it is a good idea to also update the vendors.
+You can do so by running the command `composer update` from the root of your Grav instance.

 [downloads]: http://getgrav.org/downloads
 [webroot]: https://www.wordnik.com/words/webroot